awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-notebooks-and-internet-access.md

-# Connect SageMaker Studio Notebooks to Resources in a VPC<a name="studio-notebooks-and-internet-access"></a>
+# Connect SageMaker Studio Notebooks in a VPC to External Resources<a name="studio-notebooks-and-internet-access"></a>

-The following topic gives information on how to connect Studio Notebooks to resources in a VPC\.
+The following topic gives information on how to connect Studio Notebooks in a VPC to external resources\.

 ## Default communication with the internet<a name="studio-notebooks-and-internet-access-default"></a>